top of page

 7512B3AB-8E1F-4F59-AC78-B167C7AED6B6_1_105_c_edited_edited_edited.png

 In our legacy program in Morocco, well known in the country as Morocco Library Project (MLP), we continue to boost learners at rural schools and villages through libraries and support for English literacy.
-We found that the communities where we work, especially in Amazigh areas, had little or no access to learning and knowledge resources.
-Today, after 10 years of inspiring a culture of reading, our program in Morocco has evolved to a nationwide short story competition for rural youth, elevating voices previously unheard.
-This program is now expanding to young people in the U.S. and Kenya.
+We found that the communities where we work, especially in Amazigh areas in the south, had little access to learning and knowledge resources.
+Libraries were non-existent, and we also discovered a widespread thirst for learning English among the young generation, encouraged by the teachers who support them.
+Today, after 10+ years of helping teachers nurture a culture of reading and expanding youth access to the wider world, our program has evolved to a national short story competition for rural youth with published books and cultural preservation through indigenous stories.

 MLP was founded in 2014.
-Our earliest principles were to ignite literacy and a love of learning in underprivileged rural in collaboration with local teachers and to build a bridge of friendship between North Africa and the U.S. We are still doing this today.
+Our earliest principles were to ignite literacy and a love of learning in rural Amazigh communities in close collaboration with highly motivated teachers and to build a bridge of friendship between Morocco and the U.S. We are still doing this today.

 IMG_0661.jpeg